 A lyricist at heart, Rebekah has been writing songs since her early childhood years--when she would record melodies on cassette tapes in her bedroom, and fill up journal pages with original poems.
 She grew up in a small East Texas town, then moved to Chicago where she attended college and took guitar & songwriting classes at the Old Town School of Folk.
-After spending a few years honing in on her voice and writing style, and learning from John Defoore (who also taught Miranda Lambert and Kacey Musgraves), she had store-housed some noteworthy songs for the sharing.

 While living in the Santa Cruz mountain redwoods, Rebekah played an array of shows in the Bay Area, including Hotel Utah, opening for Haroula Rose, and playing at the Grapes of Wrath 75th Anniversary Celebration hosted by the Steinbeck Center in May 2014.